What Happens After Detox in a Prescott Rehab?

 Silver Sands Recovery is dedicated to your long-term sobriety.
 This isn’t a quick fix program where you’ll soon be back at home in your old environment with the old mindset that allowed you to fall into addiction in the first place.

 Our admissions experts can help you choose the appropriate program for your situation.
-We offer treatment options for drugs and alcohol as well as an opiate recovery program and dual diagnosis.
+We offer treatment options for drugs and alcohol addiction as well as an opiate recovery program and dual diagnosis.

 Using holistic treatment methods that include sports, golf, and nature hiking alongside psychotherapy, we aim to help you heal from the inside out.
 We are also 12-step based which encourages you to develop skill sets that will aid you in every area of life and our dual-diagnosis clinical team treats the whole person and addresses past trauma as well.